MostlySAFE/The-Game-of-Kings-Game-Engine/README.md

 Grab your v1.3 PDF/source docs here.
 Fork on GitHub, jam on itch.io - prototype a Lich ambush or Jetan variant.
 Publishers: point-buy armies for commercial drops.
 Hobbyists: kitbash with Reaper or PLA.
-We're MostlySAFE LLC, but you're the Vanguard.
+We're MostlySAFE, but you're the Vanguard.
 As Tony Bath said, "Your tastes and fancies are the only rules."

 # Download.
 Adapt.
 Rule.
 May your tables echo with clashing minis and lasting legends.
 Godspeed - build the haven we deserve.